 - Understanding the challenges with the prevailing management paradigm.

-- Setting the stage – What’s in it for us?
+Setting the stage – What’s in it for for the organization?
 Why should leaders be concerned about Agile and Lean in the whole organization?

 - What benefits does it bring?
 Is it worth the effort?